 Introduction

 It is hard to disagree that a wide range of processes, concepts, and approaches enable business owners in various sectors to succeed, remain competitive, and earn a profit and a reputation.
 Simultaneously, it may be essential for companies to fail from time to time to learn from their lessons, assess mistakes, and continue to grow.
-For the construction business, bidding is a critical process.
-Many firms compete to secure a profitable and effective contract, and it often requires considerable effort for the bidder to obtain the desired contract.
+For the construction business, bidding is a critical process for both property owners and construction firms.
+Many companies compete to secure a profitable and effective contract, often requiring considerable effort on the part of the bidder to obtain the desired project.
 Considering the value of this process, this paper seeks to explore it more deeply and discuss the competition behind it.

 Overall, to bid successfully and grow in the government or commercial construction sphere, firms should master their bidding skills and offerings, improve their brand and reputation, and be prepared to lose many bids.
-The competition is relatively high as “across the industry, a hit ratio of around 5:1 is considered successful” (Benarroche & Gray, 2023, para.
+The competition is relatively high because, despite the numerous tenders available in the industry, a particular firm cannot qualify for all of them, resulting in a significant decrease in the number of projects it can secure.
+According to Benarroche and Gray (2023), “across the industry, a hit ratio of around 5:1 is considered successful” (para.
 1).
-Failures are a significant part of bidding, allowing companies to better understand what they can offer and what government and commercial employers need.
+Overall, failures allow companies to understand better what they can offer, how to create the most competitive bid, what government and commercial employers need, and what they lack but their competitors have.

 Conclusion